tiernan-farrell/github-slideshow/lab-1/Set Game/README.md

 *Open cloned github repository*

 Clone this github repository using any method you choose.
-You can clone the repository within github and enter your github account information when prompted.
+You can clone the repository within VS Code and enter your github account information when prompted.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/76539970/154859247-825847af-c4a9-4ce1-b7e4-8a60347e87e3.png">